SolidWallOfCode/solidwallofcode.github.io/_sources/notes/hash-table.en.rst.txt

 source key is a string that is embedded in other memory (e.g., the name of a field in an HTTP header).

 Selecting the key also enabled the multi-index capability in that each index can select a different key.
+In addition, if using STL containers then the general solution is to have one owner container which has the actual objects and ancillary ones that contain pointers or iterators to the object in the owner container.
+The problem here is that one must either duplicate the keys (for the ancillary indices and in the object) or not have a key value available from other indices.
+This issue doesn't arise in a container that allows the key to be embedded in the object.

 With the switch to C++11 and then C++17, it seemed reasonable to update this class to take advantage of the new language features and become more STL compliant.
 This resulted in